mathjax/MathJax-docs/start.rst

       src="//cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
     </script>

-Note that this block will not work if the page is opened accessed locally via ``file://``
+Note that this block will not work if the page is accessed locally via ``file://``

 Installing Your Own Copy of MathJax